How to hire a freelance software developer?

 Hiring a referral from a trusted individual in your network is one of the best ways to find a high-quality and reliable freelance software developer.
 Having worked with the developer previously, your source has a deeper understanding of the developer’s strengths & weaknesses.
 This can help them offer insights into what might work out and what might not – something that can’t be ascertained even after rounds of screening, much less found on anyone’s resume.

-The process to find and hire referral software developers
+The process to find and hire referral freelance software developers

 - Scan your network: Firstly, you need to scan your network for the tech industry experts.
 Immediately, make a list of the people whom you’ll be reaching out to.

 - Reach out proactively: Do not hesitate to reach out to the experts in your field.
-Try different channels like social media, email, or phone.
+Try different channels like social media, email, or business phone system.

 - Prepare a brief JD: You need to let them know exactly what you’re looking for in a software developer.
 One way to do that would be to prepare a simple JD that you can hand out (or) attach in emails.
 Don’t go overboard with the details.